vantage-sh/docs.vantage.sh/docs/connecting_mongodb-atlas.md

 ![MongoDB Atlas Connection Step](/img/mongodb-manage-access.png)

-Click "Create an API Key", give it a name like "Vantage Integration" and grant it **Organization Read Only** and **Organization Billing Viewer** permiss.
+Click "Create an API Key", give it a name like "Vantage Integration" and grant it **Organization Read Only** and **Organization Billing Viewer** permissions.

 ![MongoDB Atlas Connection Step](/img/mongodb-organization-read-only.png)